Position

 Qualifications

-• Basic understanding of plumbing and irrigation systems is a plus.
+• Basic understanding of irrigation systems and tools preferred.

 Is becoming a Sprinkler Helper a good career path?